prevwong/craft.js/packages/docs/docs/concepts/editor-components.md

 }
 ```

-## Changing Node state
+## Connectors
-In User Components, we have seen connectors like `connect` and `drag` which are used to manage the DOM and manage a node's event state - `select`, `hover` and `drag`.

-Now, what if we would need to modify a node's event state ?
+With`useEditor`, you can add connectors to DOM elements anywhere in the editor to make use of the editor's internal events.

-Let's say, maybe you are creating a layers panel to display all nodes as a Photoshop-like layers and would like to change the particular Node's event state when the user clicks/hovers/drags your layers ?
+Let's say, maybe you are creating a layers panel to display all nodes as a Photoshop-like layers (wink wink, `craftjs-layers`) and would like to change the particular Node's event state when the user clicks/hovers/drags your layers.

 ```jsx
 const LayerItem = (nodeId) => {